JawnyMcPhearson/Ranch-De-Caniche/README.md

 1. Add to your resources folder.

-2. Add `start Coloured-Poodles` to your server.cfg
+2. Add `start RanchDeCaniche` to your server.cfg

 Enjoy =)